About Brush Valley

 The Brush Valley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Indiana County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Brush Valley, Pennsylvania residents are available through the local police department and authorized providers in Indiana County.
+Fingerprinting services for Brush Valley, Pennsylvania residents are available through local police (where present) and authorized providers in Indiana County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Brush Valley Police Department or Indiana County Sheriff's Office for scheduling and fees.

 To register to vote in Brush Valley, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Indiana County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Brush Valley, contact the Indiana County Clerk's office for schedules and ballot information.

 Property records for Brush Valley, Pennsylvania are maintained by the Indiana Board of Assessment Appeals's Office and the Indiana Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Indiana County, including parcels in Brush Valley.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Indiana Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Indiana County offices at the county courthouse.
 The Indiana County Treasurer handles property tax payments and tax sale information.